-I'm a designer from Yorkshire, UK focused on designing apps & websites that delight users.
+I'm a designer from Yorkshire, England focused on designing apps & websites that delight users.
 I'm a top developer on the Play Store and was given a Material Design award by Google.
 View some of my work below or download a copy of my portfolio.

 Luci is a lucid dreaming companion based around a dream journal.
 The aim was to provide a welcoming experience to lucid dreaming that provided functionality for experts whilst remaining inviting to beginners.